“Contrast is the leit-motif of my pictures, both in visual and intellectual sense.”

 When I got my first camera on my 18th birthday it took only couple of weeks before I fell in love with photography.
 Soon I switched from modern auto-focus cameras to old manual cameras and lenses, and started developing black&white films in my own darkroom.
 In my photography I became looking for contrasts.

 The relatively small format, 35 mm, has always been my preferred medium for analog photography.
-It offers great compromise of convenience and imaging qualities, especially when used in my beloved rangefinder Leica M2.
+It offers great compromise of convenience and imaging qualities, especially when used in my beloved rangefinder Leica M2 or any of the many vintage Nikons.

-I use mostly iconic Kodak Tri-X and Ilford HP5+ films, developed in original Agfa Rodinal or Ilford Microphen.
+I use mostly iconic black&white Kodak Tri-X and Ilford HP5+ films, developed in original Agfa Rodinal or Ilford Microphen.
 I often push the film to 1600 EI, since I love available light and stay away from using flash.
+When I fancy color my favorite film is Kodak Ektar.

 I print myself.
-I use Berlin-made Dunco enlarger with Durst Neonon lens, and print usually on Foma, Agfa or Ilford speed-papers.
+I use Berlin-made Dunco enlarger with Durst Neonon lens to shine light to Foma, Agfa or Ilford speed-papers.